Coping with Depression, and How to Calm Anxiety During the Holidays

 Activities such as rageful driving (or parking), binge eating / drinking, or overspending are a quick way to disguise difficult emotions.
 Reckless behaviour may prove as a temporary distraction, but emotions always resurface.
 Juggling all of this can lead to a busy mind.
 Scattered thoughts of to-do lists, upcoming events, and shopping make it challenging to “shut off” at the end of the day.
 Many people think that the exhaustion of the day miraculously disappears when it comes time to sleep, however, they spend their nights thinking instead of resting.
 All these experiences compound and leave people looking for ways to escape the turmoil.
 Avoidance can look like drinking too much alcohol, relying on illicit substances, working long hours, working out multiple times daily, or zoning out at a screen.

-Here are some tricks to try if any of this seems familiar:
+Here are some tricks to Calm Anxiety if any of this seems familiar:

 This time of year seems to be speckled with social pressure.
 Knowing which people, situations, or environments cause you to feel anxious can help you plan ahead.